cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 tags: Python assembly
 ---

-This post shows how to JIT compile Python bytecode into machine code, using nothing but stock Python.
+This post shows how to write a basic JIT compiler for the Python bytecode, using nothing but stock Python modules.

 We will leverage the code written in [a previous post][previous-post] to bind native code to a callable Python function.
 The complete code is available at